Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-5.md

 5. What is the AWS Support feature that allows customers to manage support cases programmatically?
     - A. AWS Trusted Advisor.
-    - B. AWS Operations Support.
+    - B. AWS Operations Support.[not an aws service]
-    - C. AWS Support API.
+    - C. AWS Support API. [can create, update, and resolve support cases using API calls]
     - D. AWS Personal Health Dashboard.

     <details markdown=1><summary markdown='span'>Answer</summary>